-Wood floors are great, except for one thing.
-The inevitable dents and wear that set in with ordinary use looks pretty bad.
+Real wood floors are great, except for one thing.
+The inevitable dents and wear that sets in with ordinary use looks pretty bad.
 This is especially true with floors that are stained dark, allowing light wood to show through in areas of damage.
 And if the ugly appearance wasn’t enough, repairing these trouble spots isn’t an option that most people think of.
-Refinishing or replacing are the typical solutions offered by flooring professionals, but this isn’t always necessary.
+Complete refinishing or replacing are the typical solutions offered by flooring professionals, but this isn’t always necessary.
 There is a method of DIY floor finish repair that’s worth considering.
 That’s what I’ll show you here.

-Even if a wood floor finish is badly damaged from unprotected chair legs, it may be possible to restore the finish inexpensively, without the cost and disruption of a full-blown sanding, staining and urethane job.
+Even if a wood floor finish is badly damaged from unprotected chair legs, dents or traffic wear, it may be possible to restore the finish inexpensively, without the cost and disruption of a full-blown sanding, staining and refinishing job.
 Regardless of what you’ve got, do-it-yourself restoration is worth a try.
 Even if your floor still looks terrible afterwards (and it probably won’t), you’ve only risked a little labour and materials.

-Let Polyshades dry over night, then brush on one coat of oil-based satin urethane over the entire floor.
+Let your stain dry over night, then brush on one coat of oil-based satin urethane over the entire floor.
 When it’s completely dry, sand lightly with 240-grit sandpaper to knock off any dust bumps that may have settled on the surface, vacuum, then apply another coat of urethane.
-Sand the floor again when dry, then apply a final coat of urethane.
+Sand the floor lightly again when dry, then apply a final coat of urethane.
 Click below to watch a video I made a few years ago about the floor revival process.

 This remedial option doesn’t always fix things up to everyone’s satisfaction, but it’s always worked well for me.
 I’ve used it to successfully restore very badly worn floors, without the need for major sanding.
 Even if you don’t like the results, not much is lost by trying, especially if you’ve experimented in a small area.

 Here’s one more tip: The best option I know of for protecting restored wood floors from chair leg scratches is Stanley floor protectors.
 They have a felt disk bonded to a flexible, synthetic sleeve that goes over the end of chair legs.
 They’re much more durable than self-sticking felt disks that simply sit on the leg bottoms.